Dezzmeister/UART-RAM/README.md

 40 00 00 03 C0 FF

-This indicates that the device will read 255 bytes starting at address 15.
+This indicates that the device will read 255 bytes starting at address 15 (dec).
 After sending this, the application will send the 255 bytes.

+NOTE: Address 0 refers to the beginning of the memory allocated by the application, not physical address 0.